wisp/nfc-reader-app/README.md

 #Configuration
 ---
 1. Select **Improt project** from **File** in your andriod studio, and then navigate to the repo folder **/nfc-reader-app/** and select **andriod studio project**.
+2. The build and load the **app** moudule, you will see an App named as **Display Tag Updater** in your cell-phone.
-2. The project is configured for Andriod OS 4.4 (API19) target, please modify it if you are using different target.
+3. The project is configured for Andriod OS 4.4 (API19) target, please modify it if you are using different target.